shurik179/yozh/docs/library/imu.rst

 If you haven't  calibrated the sensor before (or want to recalibrate it), use the following function:

-.. function:: void IMU_calibrate()
+.. function::  IMU_calibrate()

        This function will determine and
-       apply the corrections; it will also save these corrections in the flash storage of the Yozh slave microcontroller, where they will be stored for future use.
+       apply the corrections; it will also save these corrections in the flash storage of the Yozh secondary microcontroller, where they will be stored for future use.
 This data is preserved even after you power off the robot (much like the usual USB flash drive).